Categorical localization for the coherent-constructible correspondence: Notation

 \section{Notation}

-We denote the space of morphisms of dg-categories by $\hom^\bullet(-,-)$.
-In this paper, any (co)limits in dg categories are homotopical sense.
-Cocompleteness always means filtered cocompleteness.
+We denote the space of morphisms of dg categories by $\hom^\bullet(-,-)$.
+In this paper, any (co)limits in dg categories are in a homotopical sense.
+Cocompleteness always means filtered cocompleteness, i.e., it has a colimit over any small filtered categories (cf.\ \cite{MR1827714}).
 All functors are derived.
-All morphisms between dg categories are meant to be morphisms in the homotopy category of the dg category of dg categories localized at quasi-equivalences (Dwyer-Kan equivalences).
+All morphisms between dg categories are meant to be morphisms in the homotopy category of the dg category of dg categories localized at quasi-equivalences.
+We freely use standard toric terminologies from \cite{CLS}, for example, smooth fan and complete fan.